Detectives: Facts don’t support woman’s claim ex-husband tried to kill her

 The two also went round and round about Hayda’s claims about the zip ties, with Rector at one point asking her why she’d burned some off when she’d freed her hand, and questioning why she claimed she couldn’t stand up in the dumpster once she was unbound.

-“I coudn’t get leverage to stand up.
+“I couldn’t get leverage to stand up.
 I was laying down,” she said.
 “It was dark, and I remember just being frozen cold.
 I remember banging on the side with my lighter, screaming for help.”

 She said she also remembers firemen pulling her out of the dumpster.